petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/knowledge-base/importing-knowledge-base-articles.md

 ### Setting a Source URL

-If you're hosting your Markdown files on a service like [Github](https://github.com/), you can set a source URL that specifies the repository location.
-To use this feature, first enable source URLS in the [Knowledge Base System Settings](knowledge-base-system-settings.md).
+If you're hosting your Markdown files on a service like [GitHub](https://github.com), you can set a source URL that specifies the repository location.
+To use this feature, first enable source URLs in the [Knowledge Base System Settings](knowledge-base-system-settings.md).
 Then, add a `.METADATA` file to the root of the ZIP file with the base URL for the desired repository.
 The importer appends each file's path in the ZIP archive to this base URL to form the complete source URL (`[base URL]/[article file path]`).

 For example, consider a scenario with this base URL: